-The Directors of the Company has also considered the impact of the COVID-19 global pandemic, which has resulted in unprecedented risks and significant levels of volatility and reduced asset prices in global equity and bond markets.
+The Directors of the Company have also considered the impact of the COVID-19 global pandemic, which has resulted in unprecedented risks and significant levels of volatility and reduced asset prices in global equity and bond markets.
 The main risk resulting from COVID-19 for the Company is in respect of the impact on the valuation of investments held at fair value through profit and loss.
-The Directors of the Company have considered the impact on the Company of potentially lower valuations and does not consider there to be any significant impact on the going concern basis of preparation as the Company has a diverse mix of investments in various sectors and as certain investments are backed by a government counterparty the Directors have considered that no severe but plausible downside event would prevent the Company being able to meet its liabilities as they fall due.
+The Directors of the Company have considered the impact of potentially lower valuations and do not consider there to be any significant impact on the going concern basis of preparation of financial statements.

-As the Company has a diverse mix of investments (in various sectors) and as certain investments are backed by a government counterparty, the Directors have considered that no severe but plausible downside event would prevent the Company being able to meet its liabilities as they fall due.
+As the Company has a diverse mix of investments and as certain investments are backed by a government counterparty, the Directors have considered that no severe but plausible downside event would prevent the Company being able to meet its liabilities as they fall due.
+Further, the Company is at net current liabilities position.
+The parent has indicated its intention to continue to make available such funds as are needed and does not intend to seek repayment of any amounts payable for the next twelve months from the balance sheet date.
+As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.
 In conjunction with this assessment, the Directors believes that the Company has sufficient resources to address severe but plausible financial impacts and therefore the Company considers there is no significant impact on the going concern basis of preparation of these financial statements.